Select Page

 TJ Triolo

-TJ Triolo is the embedded communications specialist for the Ira A. Fulton Schools of Engineering's School of Electrical, Computer and Energy Engineering.
+TJ Triolo is a marketing and communications project coordinator in the Ira A. Fulton Schools of Engineering.
 He's a 2020 graduate of ASU's Walter Cronkite School of Journalism and Mass Communication.
-After starting his career in marketing and communications with a car wash company in Arizona, he joined the Fulton Schools' communications team in 2022.
+After starting his career in marketing and communications with a car wash company in Arizona, he joined the Fulton Schools communications team in 2022.

 ASU Engineering on Facebook